-Introduc tion 3

-Relevan nt dates 4
+Introduction 4

+The Role of the Commission 5

+Advice 5

+Review 5

+Inquiry 6

+Investigation 6

+Reporting a contravention of the Act 7

+Useful information 9

+Relevant dates & spending limit 9

-Chapter 1: National Agents 5
+Chapter 1 National Agents 10

-1.1 Appointment of a national agent 6
+1.1 Appointment of a national agent 11

-1.2 Assignment of a portion of a candidate's spending limit to his/her political party 6
+1.2 Assignment by a candidate to a political party 11

-1.3 Spending by the national agent 7
+1.3.
+Spending by the national agent 12

-1.4 Persons incurring unauthorised expenditure 8
+1.4 Persons incurring unauthorised expenditure 13

-1.5 The election period 10
+1.5 "The Election Period" - dates between which the spending limit applies 15

-1.6 What are election expenses?
-11
+1.6.
+What are election expenses?
+16

 1.7 What are not election expenses?
-12
+17

-1.8 Other expenses incurred in order to facilitate a candidacy 15
+1.8 Expenses incurred in order to facilitate a person's candidacy at the election 20

-1.9 Payment of invoices to suppliers 16
+1.9 Payment of invoices to suppliers 20

-1.10 Furnishing an election expenses statement 16
+1.10 Furnishing an Election Expenses Statement 20

-1.11 Offences and penalties applicable to national agents at the election 17
+1.11 Offences and penalties applicable to national agents at the election 22

-Chapter 2: Third Parties, Other Parties and Publishers 19
+Chapter 2 Third Parties, Other Parties and Publishers 24

-2.1 What is a "third party" and an "other person"?
-20
+2.1 What is a "Third Party" and an "Other Person"?
+25

-2.2 Statutory Requirements of a third party and other person 20
+2.2 Statutory Requirements of a Third party and Other Person with regard to incurring election

+expenses

-2.3 Payment of invoices to suppliers 20
+2.3 Payment of invoices to suppliers

-2.4 Furnishing an election expenses statement 21
+2.4 Furnishing an Election Expenses Statement

-2.5 Requirements for publishers 22
+2.5 Requirements for publishers

-2.6 Offences and penalties applicable to third parties: donations 22

-2.7 Offences and penalties applicable to third parties and other persons: expenses 23
+2.6 Offences and penalties applicable to third parties and other persons if convicted of an offence respect of election expenses

-Chapter 3: Advice on Particular Matters 24
+Chapter 3 - Advice on Particular Matters 29

-3.1 Fundraisers 25
+3.1 Fundraisers 29

-3.2 Advertising on vehicles 27
+3.2 Advertising on vehicles 31

-3.3 Free use of vehicles 28
+3.3 Vandalised or damaged posters 31

-3.4 Use of staff whose salaries are met out of public funds 28
+3.4 Use of staff whose salaries are met out of public funds 32

+3.5 Free use of vehicles 33

-3.5 Accounting for the use of offices during the election period 29
+3.6 Accounting for the use of offices during the election period 33

-3.6 Vandalised or damaged posters 30

-Append ix 1: Definitions 31

-Annand iv 2: Chacklist 25
+Appendix 1- Definitions 3 -

+··

+Appendix 2 Checklist 39